-In the Spring and Summer of 2011, two issues of Jerk Of All Trades made it out from the cranium to the streets as a print-only publication specializing in Music and the Arts, Cannabis, Photography, and an RIP section paying respects to such legendary artists including Joey Ramone, Timothy Leary, and Bradley Nowell.
+In the Spring and Summer of 2011, two issues of Jerk Of All Trades made it out from the cranium of Maggie St.Thomas to the streets as a print-only publication specializing in Music and the Arts, Cannabis, Photography, and a RIP section paying respects to legendary artists, including Joey Ramone, Timothy Leary, and Bradley Nowell.
 10,000 copies of each issue were distributed all around key high-traffic outlets in Southern California and free to readers.
 With a collection of incredible contributors, many great articles and features were published.

 Rising from the ashes…

-Jerk Of All Trades never made it back to print and remains a semi-regular “online only” magazine, I would like to thank our readers and everyone who has helped make this platform a reality.
-Life throws us curves and teaches us it’s important to never get too comfortable.
-Stay positive and always count your blessings, and keep moving forward, which at times is so very hard to do, but you gotta keep doing it.
+Although Jerk Of All Trades never made it back to print and remains a semi-regular “online only” magazine, I would like to thank the contributors and readers, and everyone who has helped make this platform a reality.
+Life throws us curves and teaches us it’s important never to get too comfortable.
+Stay positive and always count your blessings, and keep moving forward.